amit-apk/DiscordTokenGrabber/readme.md

 ## Description

-Grabber token created in NodeJS with characteristics of a very powerful thief, this Grabber token is designed with an API that interacts directly with the client, thus sending registration packets like all the discord tokens and other things such as local IP, username , ram info etc...
+Token Grabber created in NodeJS with features of a very powerful thief, this Token Grabber works by simply adding a discord webhook with which it will already send all the discord tokens and other data like local IP, username , ram information, etc...

 This README provides a brief overview of what a token grabber is, its potential uses, and some ethical and legal considerations.